journalism-2018

 • You will learn to write from respected and award-winning former journalists and academic experts who are active in newspaper, radio, magazine and digital journalism.
 Our students were recently inspired by a guest lecture from successful freelance writer and former DMU Journalism alumna, Rachel Toal.

-• Select a route through this degree in Creative Writing, Drama, English Language, English Literature, Film Studies, History or Media.
+• Select a route through this degree in Creative Writing, Drama, English Literature, Film Studies, History or Media.
 These carefully chosen routes will complement and enrich your understanding of your main subject, alongside broadening your skillset to give you a wider range of career paths upon graduation.

 • Gain valuable hands-on experience by joining a range of student societies such as the award-winning Demon Media group, and put what you’ve learned into practice by contributing to its magazine, radio, Youtube channel and website.